 3. Get enough sleep

 According to Dr. Asher, incorporating these 3 steps into a daily routine can help to improve overall quality of life as well as improves chance at survival.
-For more information, visit the Cedars-Sinai website.
+For more information, and to learn more about alternative treatments like cannabidiol, visit the linked post.

 (Source: Top 3 Tips for Survivorship)